dell-dummy-account/os10-backup-restore/README.md

 # Ansible Backup and Restore OS10 Project
+This repository has 2 main functions:
-Backup file from OS10 nodes and save locally and sync on GitHub</br>
+Backup file from OS10 nodes to save locally and sync on GitHub</br>
 Restore file from GitHub and push to OS10 nodes

-Backup.sh is a script to launch BOTH local back-up and sync on your github repository
+Backup.sh is a script to launch BOTH local back-up and sync on your github repository (account needed) You can decide to use only the Ansible playbook and skip the script if github sync is not of inyterest.

 The Ansible Palybook (copyconfig.yml) is made to create automatic backup of all switches on local folder /config
 It save the file in .txt with date/time tag but also in jinja format under /templates

-You can decide to use only the Ansible playbook and skip the script if github sync is not of inyterest.

 The Ansible Playbook (pushconfig.yml) is made to push the jinja configuration to all OS10 switches This repository is coming with 2 jinja templates as example and can be "pushed" to OS10 nodes as first step.